 Foreign Office (FCDO) advice is guidance, not the law, and comes in two flavours.
 Advice against “all travel” is very serious and usually limited to risks of physical harm, terrorism or natural disasters.
 If the FCDO introduce this level of advice most insurance policies are invalidated, and if your departure is imminent we will consider that your holiday can’t be provided and offer postponement/refund options mentioned above.

-Most FCDO advisories, including the current Covid-specific ones, advise against “non-essential” travel.
+Most FCDO advisories, including the Covid-specific ones, advise against “non-essential” travel.
 The FCDO say “Whether travel is essential or not is your own decision.
 Only you can make an informed decision based on your own individual circumstances and the risks”.
 In relation to Covid risk “individual circumstances” may include whether or not you are vaccinated.

 We have always been flexible with clients having a good reason to travel against FCDO guidance, and will always give our honest opinion of the risks involved.
 We do not consider that travelling with the FCDO advising against “non-essential” travel obliges us to offer a refund, particularly if the advisory is only for Covid-related risks with no concession for vaccinated travellers, but we will always allow postponement and will transfer our deposit to new dates at no cost to you.